-The 218-acre Ashley Community Forest is one of the largest, undeveloped forested properties located near the 4 corners of the four-town region of Royalton, Sharon, Strafford and Tunbridge with opportunities for forest management and diverse community benefits.
+The 256-acre Ashley Community Forest is one of the largest, undeveloped forested properties located near the 4 corners of the four-town region of Royalton, Sharon, Strafford and Tunbridge with opportunities for forest management and diverse community benefits.
 The property has known high forest values, and is proximate to the recently conserved Manning and Robinson Farms.
 The project will advance town goals to promote forest protection, preserve rural character, and expand recreational opportunities, including hiking, cross country skiing and hunting, along multi-use trails.
 The Ashley property straddles the town line separating Strafford and Sharon.

-An offer was made on the property by David Hall of the NewVistas Foundation, a 20,000 person proposed development, in January of 2018.
-Knowing the land had the potential to be a valuable educational resource and public recreation area, the Alliance for Vermont Communities (AVC) rekindled conversations with Rosamond Ashley’s niece, Holly Kicklighter who was acting as her aunt’s guardian.
+An offer was made on the property by David Hall of the NewVistas Foundation, a 20,000 person proposed development in January of 2018.
+Knowing the land had the potential to be a valuable educational resource and public recreation area, the Alliance for Vermont Communities (AVC) rekindled conversations with Rosamond Ashley’s niece, Holly Smit Kicklighter who was acting as her aunt’s guardian.

 AVC and VLT have worked cooperatively as partners to secure additional funding from the Vermont Housing and Conservation Board in the amount of $150,000 under the assumption that the towns would eventually take ownership of the property as a town forest open to the public.
 AVC, VLT and the Vermont Housing and Conservation Board believe that this property will be a great educational, recreational, and natural resource for not only the residents of Strafford and Sharon but other residents and visitors as well.
 The Vermont Land Trust (VLT) and VHCB will hold the conservation easement.
 VLT will be the main contact responsible for easement stewardship in perpetuity.

-The primary objective of the purchase and conservation of this land is to protect the property’s natural areas, natural communities, undeveloped character, historic artifacts and scenic open space; and to provide opportunities for low-impact, pedestrian public outdoor recreation and for modest and sustainable timber management.
+The primary objective of the purchase and conservation of this land is to protect the property’s natural areas, natural communities, undeveloped character, historic artifacts and scenic open space; and to provide opportunities for low-impact, public outdoor recreation and for modest and sustainable timber management.

 Revenue generated from timber management will be modest and augmented with other values derived from guaranteed public access and protection of wildlife corridors.
-It is anticipated that revenue generated from forest products will be used to help support stewardship activities on the property.
+It is anticipated that revenue generated from forest harvests will be used to help support stewardship activities on the property.

 Existing conserved lands adjacent to the Ashley property are full of ancient roads and trails that we hope to eventually connect to form a regional trail system.
 Collectively these conserved working woodlands and farms, and their associated regional trail systems, could serve as a major community asset and draw for visitors.
 The involvement of at least three conservation and trail-focused organizations will ensure promotion of the trail system beyond state boundaries, making it an economic resource for the two towns.
 The Greenways report for the state of Vermont has shown the importance of outdoor recreation to the local economy and we know that this landscape-scale approach to working lands conservation and integrated recreation will be no exception to helping this area.